JakobJFL/Idea-bank-for-AAportland-P3AAU/README.md

 * RepositoryLib
 * DataBaseLib, where we have our database.

-The Ideabank layer contains ‘Bootstrap’ contains Bootstrap 4.0 from [getbootstrap.com](https://getbootstrap.com/)
+The Ideabank layer contains Bootstrap 5 from [getbootstrap.com](https://getbootstrap.com/)

 All the mentioned code except for the ones with a link to the source of the code, is developed and written by CS-21-SW-3-17 at Aalborg University.